2. Another example

 Just because something is natural it does not follow that we should do it, else we should not wear clothes.

-I cannot recall where this crisp passage is from, but Parfit is obviously arguing for something, and a little reflection reveals that the structure of his reasoning is this:
+Dawkins obviously means to be “arguing” for something with these words and a little reflection shows that the structure of his reasoning is this:

 As you can see, it isn’t easy to extract the diagram from the passage, which is why this is a good test of logical ability!